lightninglabs/chantools/README.md

-  genimportscript     Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind migratedb           Apply all recent lnd channel database migrations pullanchor          Attempt to CPFP an anchor output of a channel removechannel       Remove a single channel from the given channel DB rescueclosed        Try finding the private keys for funds that are in outputs of remotely force-closed channels rescuefunding       Rescue funds locked in a funding multisig output that never resulted in a proper channel; this is the command the initiator of the channel needs to run rescuetweakedkey    Attempt to rescue funds locked in an address with a key that was affected by a specific bug in lnd showrootkey         Extract and show the BIP32 HD root key from the 24 word lnd aezeed signmessage         Sign a message with the nodes identity pubkey. signpsbt            Sign a Partially Signed Bitcoin Transaction (PSBT) signrescuefunding   Rescue funds locked in a funding multisig output that never resulted in a proper channel; this is the command the remote node (the non-initiator) of the channel needs to run summary             Compile a summary about the current state of channels sweeptimelock       Sweep the force-closed state after the time lock has expired sweeptimelockmanual Sweep the force-closed state of a single channel manually if only a channel backup file is available sweepremoteclosed   Go through all the addresses that could have funds of channels that were force-closed by the remote party.
-A public block explorer is queried for each address and if any balance is found, all funds are swept to a given address triggerforceclose   Connect to a peer and send request to trigger a force close of the specified channel vanitygen           Generate a seed with a custom lnd node identity public key that starts with the given prefix walletinfo          Shows info about an lnd wallet.db file and optionally extracts the BIP32 HD root key zombierecovery      Try rescuing funds stuck in channels with zombie nodes
+  genimportscript     Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind migratedb           Apply all recent lnd channel database migrations pullanchor          Attempt to CPFP an anchor output of a channel recoverloopin       Recover a loop in swap that the loop daemon is not able to sweep removechannel       Remove a single channel from the given channel DB rescueclosed        Try finding the private keys for funds that are in outputs of remotely force-closed channels rescuefunding       Rescue funds locked in a funding multisig output that never resulted in a proper channel; this is the command the initiator of the channel needs to run rescuetweakedkey    Attempt to rescue funds locked in an address with a key that was affected by a specific bug in lnd showrootkey         Extract and show the BIP32 HD root key from the 24 word lnd aezeed signmessage         Sign a message with the node's private key. signrescuefunding   Rescue funds locked in a funding multisig output that never resulted in a proper channel; this is the command the remote node (the non-initiator) of the channel needs to run signpsbt            Sign a Partially Signed Bitcoin Transaction (PSBT) summary             Compile a summary about the current state of channels sweeptimelock       Sweep the force-closed state after the time lock has expired sweeptimelockmanual Sweep the force-closed state of a single channel manually if only a channel backup file is available sweepremoteclosed   Go through all the addresses that could have funds of channels that were force-closed by the remote party.
+A public block explorer is queried for each address and if any balance is found, all funds are swept to a given address triggerforceclose   Connect to a Lightning Network peer and send specific messages to trigger a force close of the specified channel vanitygen           Generate a seed with a custom lnd node identity public key that starts with the given prefix walletinfo          Shows info about an lnd wallet.db file and optionally extracts the BIP32 HD root key zombierecovery      Try rescuing funds stuck in channels with zombie nodes